Acquiring Swiss nationality by regular naturalisation

 Swiss people definitely see it as more than that!
-In the Credit Suisse “Worry Barometer” survey, a full 94% of the country’s population said that they were proud to be Swiss.
+In the Credit Suisse “Worry Barometer” survey 2018, 79% of the country’s population said that they were proud to be Swiss.

 Paradoxically, Switzerland has a relatively low naturalisation rate.
-It stands at 1.8%, below the European average of 2.6%.
+It stands at 2.3%, below the European average of 2.7% (Croatia and Sweden are the European champions with 9.7% and 7.9% respectively).
 This is because naturalisation conditions are strict.
-The time applicants are required to have lived in the country is particularly demanding (the standard requirement is 12 years).
+The time applicants are required to have lived in the country is particularly demanding (the standard requirement is 10 years).

-This spectacular rush for Swiss passports is due to a move to close the borders following the popular initiative vote against mass immigration on 9 February 2014, as well as the new nationality law due to come into force on 1 January 2018.
-The main groups affected by the reform will be international civil servants and students.
-The law will put in place very restrictive conditions that mean that these groups will no longer be eligible for a coveted Swiss passport.
+This spectacular rush for Swiss passports is due to a move to close the borders following the popular initiative vote against mass immigration on 9 February 2014, as well as the new nationality law which came into force on 1 January 2018.
+The main groups affected by the reform have been international civil servants and students.
+The law put in place very restrictive conditions meaning that these groups are no longer eligible, explaining the rush for the coveted Swiss passport two years ago.

-Even if you do not fall into these categories, you should be aware that a naturalisation application needs to be prepared well in advance.
-Every year, the conditions become stricter and the procedures change.
+In any case, you should be aware that a naturalisation application needs to be prepared well in advance.
+Every year, the practice becomes stricter and the Swiss nationality procedure change.
 Consequently, we recommend using a lawyer who will guide you through the process and make it easier.